Gartner outlines top five public cloud IaaS providers worldwide

 "Despite strong growth across the board, the cloud market's consolidation favours the large and dominant providers, with smaller and niche providers losing share,” comments Gartner research vice president Sid Nag.

 “This is an indication that scalability matters when it comes to the public cloud IaaS business.
-Only those providers who invest capital expenditure in building out data centres at scale across multiple regions will succeed and continue to capture market share.
-Offering rich feature functionality across the cloud technology stack will be the ticket to success, as well.”
+Only those providers who invest capital expenditure in building out data centers at scale across multiple regions will succeed and continue to capture market share.
+Offering rich feature functionality across the cloud technology stack will be the ticket to success, as well.

 Gartner predicts that market consolidation will continue through 2019, driven by the high rate of growth for the top providers, which experienced aggregate growth of 39% from 2017 to 2018 compared with the more modest growth of 11% for all other providers during the same period.